Plans

 Calgary’s University District showcases a contemporary and thoughtful approach to urban development, anchored by a vibrant mixed-use main street that defines its character.
 This central corridor features mid-rise buildings with active ground floors, blending retail, dining, and services with residential units above, creating a dynamic and pedestrian-oriented environment.
 The architecture emphasizes clean lines, durable materials, and a variety of façades that contribute to a lively but cohesive streetscape.
 Increasingly, the district is expanding its housing diversity with the introduction of more townhouses, offering a lower-scale residential option that integrates well into the overall urban plan.
 These new additions reflect a growing demand for ground-oriented living while maintaining the district’s commitment to walkability, density, and architectural quality.

-The Luxuria University Townhomes at Block 11 are located just north of the University District’s main commercial street.
+Luxuria Development’s University Townhomes at Block 11 are located just north of the University District’s main commercial street.
 They feature 28 three-storey homes across four seven unit buildings.
 Each offers approximately 2,000 square feet of developed living space and include private double garages.
 The main level includes the entry hall, laundry, a full bathroom, and a flex or office space.
 The second floor features an open-concept kitchen and dining area with access to a private balcony.
 Upstairs, the third level includes the primary bedroom with ensuite, two secondary bedrooms a full bath and laundry.

 The townhomes align with the University District’s emphasis on a front porch lifestyle, incorporating patios and balconies that face the street to activate the public realm.
 A key architectural challenge was integrating these balconies into the form of the building, avoiding the appearance of “stuck-on” elements and instead creating a cohesive design.